fixthestatusquo/proca/docs/config.md

 to collect the consent of being contacted

 - `config.component.consent.implicit: boolean or "opt-in"`. default false.
 Besides when using it as a registration form, very few GDPR valid reasons to have implicit consent.
 Don't use it until you really know what you're doing
-- `config.component.consent.privacyPolicy`. **very important**: the privacy policy of the organization embedding the widget
+- `config.component.consent.privacyPolicy`. **very important**: the privacy policy of the organization embedding the widget.
+It's taken automatically from the org.config privacy policy if set
 - `config.component.consent.split`. if the widget is for a partner, is the consent split (would you like to be contacted by 1) opt-in partner 2) opt-in partner+lead 3) opt-out
 - `confirm.component.consent.confirmProcessing`.
 Add radio buttons (required) with the text of the consent processing.